 The physical and digital environments where employees work greatly influence their experience.

-- Providing intuitive digital tools and systems reduces friction and enables efficiency.
+- Provide intuitive digital tools and systems to reduce friction and enable efficiency.
 You’d be surprised at how much forcing people to work with difficult or outdated tools affects their desire to look elsewhere.

-- Thoughtfully designed physical workspaces also encourage collaboration, creativity, and focus.
+- Provide thoughtfully designed physical workspaces to encourage collaboration, creativity, and focus.

-- For hybrid and remote setups, ensuring equity in access to resources, clear communication, and inclusion in decision-making helps all employees feel supported, regardless of location.
+- For hybrid and remote setups, ensure equity in access to resources, clear communication, and inclusion in decision-making to help all employees feel supported, regardless of location.

 Encourage Employee Voice and Involvement